amandabrastad/2022ws_do_ab/bl_blog_do_w39.md

 Whether it is following a framework or having a different perspective on ambidexterity does not really matter, as we have seen there are many benefits from managing to be an ambidextrous organization and it is hard to become one.

+## Conclusion
+From the business world we know that Kodak and Blockbuster could have benefitted from being ambidextrous, while Apple and Amazon have had great success being ambidextrous.
+They have managed to attend to their current products at the same time as they are innovating for the future.
+By facing the challenges of balancing through separation of an explorative and an exploitative unit.
+Gaining the benefits of adaptability, avoiding stagnation and increased long time revenue.

 ---